rigdev/docs/docs/getting-started/first-capsule.md

 ### Configure the network

-In order to expose the Nginx server to the public internet,  This is donewe need to configure the network. by creating a `network.yaml` file with the for example following content:
+In order to expose the Nginx server to the public internet, we need to configure the network.
+This is done by creating a `network.yaml` file, for example with the following content:

 ```yaml
 interfaces: